HetP1742431/AI-Powered-Voice-Assisted-Object-Locator/README.md

 ## 🧠 How It Works

-1. **Wake Word Detection** – Listens for the keyword “Hey AIVOL” before capturing commands
+1. **Wake Word Detection** – Listens for the keyword “Hey Assistant” before capturing commands
 2. **Voice Recognition** – Captures user’s voice query using Google Speech Recognition
 3. **NLP Parser** – Processes the text to extract object descriptors (name, color, location) using spaCy/NLTK
 4. **Object Detection** – Scans the environment using YOLOv5m with Objects365 dataset